NuriaQueralt/bioknowledge-reviewer/README.md

 * ontologies/

 ##### 1.0 Set up: the virtual environment, the Neo4j server and import the library
 Set the environment using the provided `requirements.txt` file (see the _Prerequisits_ section on top).
-We provide a Neo4j server instance already configured, check that the folder is in your working directory.
 Then, import the library:

 ~~~~
 import transcriptomics, regulation, curation, monarch, graph, neo4jlib, hypothesis, summary, utils